naxBody/naxBody/README.md

 <h1><strong>About me</strong></h1>

-🎓 I’m a 20-year-old backend developer and a Computer Science student at PSU.
-I enjoy building robust, efficient server-side applications with C#.Currently deepening my knowledge in software architecture, APIs, and system design.
-I’m also improving my English (A2 → B1) to collaborate more effectively in global tech communities.
+🎓 I'm a 20-year-old backend developer and a Computer Science student at PSU.
+I enjoy building robust, efficient server-side applications with C#.
+Currently deepening my knowledge in software architecture, APIs, and system design.
+I'm also improving my English (A2 → B1) to collaborate more effectively in global tech communities.

-💬 I’m always open to collaboration, interesting projects, and meaningful conversations!
+💬 I'm always open to collaboration, interesting projects, and meaningful conversations!

 <h1><strong>Languages and tools 🛠</strong></h1>